 Bankruptcy for Married Couples

 Above is a question we are routinely asked.
-The short answer is no, you do not have to file a bankruptcy petition with your spouse you can file by yourself, however, there may be reasons you should consider filing together.
-Additionally, even if you file on your own you will still be required to disclose your marital status, your spouse’s income and in most case all debts that have been created since you were married.
-Please continue reading for to learn more about filing considerations for married couples.
+The short answer is no; you do not have to file a bankruptcy petition with your spouse.
+You can file by yourself.
+However, there may be reasons you should consider filing together.
+Additionally, even if you file on your own, you will still be required to disclose your marital status, your spouse’s income, and, in most cases, all debts that have been created since you were married.
+Please continue reading to learn more about filing considerations for married couples.

 Joint or Individual Bankruptcy